 The information is collected for the purposes of medical research and analysis pertaining to the research study or trial, to comply with laws and regulatory guidelines relating to medical research and clinical trials, and to substantiate the findings and publication of research results.

-We may also collect the personal information of medical experts, researchers and other professionals advising on, overseeing, or assisting in the conduct of a particular research study or trial.
-Such information collected may include name, address, contact details, professional qualifications and experience, and registration information.
+We will also collect the personal information of medical experts, researchers and other professionals advising on, overseeing, or assisting in the conduct of a particular research study or trial.
+Such information collected will include name, address, contact details, professional qualifications and experience, and registration information.

 We may collate statistical data from study/trial results that we have collected over years for the purposes of future research, or advising on healthcare policy to Governments and decision-makers.

 We are required to collect personal information from donors and supporters of TGI in order to comply with laws and issue tax receipts.
-Information collected may include name, contact details and payment details.
+Information collected will include name, contact details and payment details.
 We may collect personal information when we are canvassing recruitment of staff and PhD students.
-You may also supply personal information to us when applying for open positions, and we may collect your personal information from third-parties (eg. referees) as part of the assessment and recruitment process.
-Such information collected may include educational and academic background, work history, skill-set and capabilities.
-We may collect similar personal information from volunteers who apply to work with The George Institute.
+You may also supply personal information to us when applying for open positions, and we may collect your personal information from third-parties (e.g. referees) as part of the assessment and recruitment process.
+Such information collected will include educational and academic background, work history, skill-set and capabilities.
+We will collect similar personal information from volunteers who apply to work with The George Institute.

 Can you deal with us anonymously?